Stremio/stremio-addons/documentation/using-cinemeta.md

 # Using Cinemeta
+**Cinemeta** is the first offical Stremio Add-on - it provides metadata for most movies / TV series in IMDB.

+It can be seen as an alternative of APIs like OMDb, TheMovieDB and TheTVDB.

-**Cinemeta** is the most important of the offical Stremio Add-ons - it provides metadata for most movies / TV series in IMDB, as well an indexing mechanism (through ``index.get``) method that automatically identifies an IMDB ID from a filename.
+It also provides an indexing mechanism (through ``index.get``) method that automatically identifies an IMDB ID from a filename.

 Retrieving metadata and associating video files with IMDB ID are useful use cases both for Stremio itself, and for building new Add-ons.

 # Initializing a client